canonical/matter-docs/tutorial/pi-gpio-commander.md

 Setting GPIO 4 to Off
 Setting GPIO 4 to On
 Setting GPIO 4 to Off
-Setting GPIO 4 to On
-Setting GPIO 4 to Off
-Setting GPIO 4 to On
 ^C
 ```
 Take a look at the logs and the LED.
 If there are no errors and the LED blinks every half second, we are ready to proceed!